Cucumber Salad

 Given the above, this salad has a shelf life of about three to four days when stored in a sealed container in the refrigerator.
 If you’re concerned about color and texture, only plan to keep this salad for a maximum of one day.

-Notes & tips for cucumber salad with onion
+Notes & tips for cucumber salad

 - This recipe makes a decent amount of dressing so that the salad keeps a ton of flavor.
 However, you can drain any excess dressing if you’d like; just be sure to leave enough dressing so that a simple stir is enough to refresh the coating on the veggies.